PSUTrec/documentation/_pages/usecases.md

 Bicycle and pedestrian counts are used by transportation agencies to support a variety of analyses.
 They are used to measure facility usage, compare patterns, check counters and equipment, in before / after studies, etc. The data obtained from BPP can help support these activities.

 ### Comparing Patterns
+Agencies use bicycle volumes to understand travel behavior and the effect of days of the week, seasonal variations, and the impact of weather.
+It's helpful to understand the patterns to discern commute trips from recreation.

 ### Equipment Checks